HuandingJi/MCBDD_Module1_Project/README.md

 The visualizations in plots are the ones that I used to formulate conclusions in Task 3.

-Calculations, thought processes, and details are written in the PDF file
+Calculations, thought processes, and other details can be found in the MCBDD_project1 PDF file and the Excel table.